-The comparison of visible outlines would confirm the use of the same cartoon125 by Giampietrino for the first group of Giampietrino versions from London, Budapest, and Turin.
+The comparison of visible outlines would confirm the use of the same cartoon by Giampietrino for the first group (London, Budapest, and Turin).
 This same cartoon, in an enlarged form, appears to have been used for the Vienna and Milan versions.

-^{124:} The Vienna and Milan versions are thought to originate from an enlarged cartoon, and therefore not entirely identical to the original.
+124: The Vienna and Milan versions are thought to originate from an enlarged cartoon, and therefore not entirely identical to the original.

-^{125:} The question remains open as to whether Giampietrino used his own cartoon or a possible cartoon by Leonardo.
+125: The question remains open as to whether Giampietrino used his own cartoon or a possible cartoon by Leonardo.